 Aditjondro’s visit is sponsored by FLEFF and the Departments of Politics, Health Promotion and Physical Education, with additional support from the Society for the Humanities at Cornell University.

 Launched in 1997, the Finger Lakes Environmental Film Festival was an outreach project from the Center for the Environment at Cornell University.
 In 2005, the festival moved permanently to Ithaca College where it is housed in the Division of Interdisciplinary and International Studies as a program to link intellectual inquiry and debate to larger global issues.

-Originally published in Media Relations: Ithaca College's Finger Lakes Environmental Film Festival (FLEFF) to Host New Media Practitioner in Residence.
+Originally published in IC News: Ithaca College's Finger Lakes Environmental Film Festival (FLEFF) to Host New Media Practitioner in Residence.